mozilla/bedrock/docs/pipeline.rst

 Once a pull request is submitted, `CircleCI`_ will run both the Python and JavaScript unit tests, as well as the suite of redirect headless HTTP(s) response checks.

-Push to master branch
+Push to main branch
 ~~~~~~~~~~~~~~~~~~~~~

-Whenever a change is pushed to the master branch, a new image is built and deployed to the
+Whenever a change is pushed to the main branch, a new image is built and deployed to the
 dev environment, and the full suite of headless and UI tests are run.
 This is handled by the
 pipeline, and is subject to change according to the settings in the `.gitlab-ci.yml file
 in the www-config repository`_.